ibm-cloud-docs/account/index.md

 You have access to a single resource group that's created for you and named `Default`.
 All of your services instances that are managed by {{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM) are automatically added to this resource group.
 You can update the name of this resource group at any time.
 See [Renaming a resource group](/docs/resources/resourcegroups.html#renaming-a-resource-group) for the detailed steps.

 Each resource group is free.
-When you create a connection between a service managed by IAM and a Cloud Foundry app, you create an alias, which is a service instance, that counts toward your quota.
+When you create a connection between a service that is managed by IAM and a Cloud Foundry app, you create an alias, which is a service instance, that counts toward your quota.
 See [What is an alias?](/docs/resources/connecting_apps.html#what_is_alias).
 {: tip}

 ### What's available?